stevebuik/Graphvizforce-Lightning/README.md

 We manage our roadmap and defects as [Github issues](https://github.com/stevebuik/Graphvizforce-Lightning/issues)

+## Acknowledgements

+Thanks [Jason Guan](https://www.linkedin.com/in/jason-guan-3463a939/) for working on v1 and initiating the v2.

+Thanks [Andrew Fawcett](https://www.linkedin.com/in/andyfawcett/) for the [UML Canvas](https://github.com/afawcett/apex-umlcanvas) project.
+We used [2 classes](https://github.com/stevebuik/Graphvizforce-Lightning/blob/master/graphviz/main/default/classes/ToolingAPI.cls) from that project to create the *Auto-Build* feature.

+And thank you if you are using this tool.
+We volunteer our time for the satisfaction of knowing that people use the tools that we make.

 ## Licence

 Graphvizforce is free and unencumbered public domain software.
 For more information, see http://unlicense.org/ or the accompanying UNLICENSE file.